oktadev/okta-blog/_source/_posts/2021-01-13-developers-cheatsheet-csharp-9.md

 ### Enumerability By Extension

 Another concept borrowed from FP is "laziness."
 Laziness allows us to write more modular code, that is to say, implement a better separation of concerns.
 We can write code that produces a result, without executing it immediately, but deferring the execution to a later time when the result is effectively accessed.
-A textbook scenario is database query.
-Often our programs contain iterative or event-based workflows where we check some conditions, and based on the check we run one of multiple different queries.
-Without laziness, we would need to put the query code inline with the condition-check, or alternatively pre-calculate all the possible results in cached collection to be used in the iteration.
+A textbook scenario is a database query.
+Often our programs contain iterative or event-based workflows - where we check some conditions and based on the check we run one of multiple different queries.
+Without laziness, we would need to put the query code inline with the condition-check, or alternatively pre-calculate all the possible results in the cached collection to be used in the iteration.
 With laziness, we get both.
 We can write the query code in one place and declare it as lazy.
-Somewhere else, in our codebase, we can then write the iteration accessing the data as if it were cached, when in reality the compile has hooked a call to our lazy code.
+Somewhere else, in our codebase, we can then write the iteration accessing the data as if it were cached - when in reality the compile has hooked a call to our lazy code.

 Laziness in constructing collections is not new in C# — the **IEnumerable** and **IEnumerable`<T>** generic interfaces were available well before version 8 of the language.